floragunncom/search-guard-docs/configuration.md

 Possible vales for `type` are:

-* noop
- * Used for skipping this step altogether
+* noop—used for skipping this step altogether
-* ldap
- * Fetch additional roles from an LDAP server.
+* ldap—fetch additional roles from an LDAP server.
 This requires additional configuration settings, see section "LDAP and Active Directory" for further details.

 #### Examples